Heavy Work: Calming the Sensory Seeker Through Movement

 Understanding the Sensory Seeker

-These experiences taught me that sensory seekers aren’t being “difficult”; they’re trying to regulate their nervous systems.
+I learned that he was a “sensory seeker,” that sensory seekers aren’t being “difficult”; they’re trying to regulate their nervous systems.
 As the direct quote from NAPA Center explains,

 “Sensory processing is the way your body takes in sensory information from the world and interprets this information in the brain, to respond.
 Our bodies are constantly receiving sensory input, processing it, and adjusting our responses, without us even realizing it is happening!
 The way sensory input is perceived and responded to varies from child to child.
 Sometimes sensory information goes to the brain but there is difficulty in organizing it to produce the appropriate responses.”